LAST LIVE SHOW

 Some copies had an insert or a sticker with title and track listing.

-A different version of this record had a rubber stamped cover, titled SHEA STADIUM LIVE STEREO, in red or blue ink, and the label was similar but with a different font.
+A different version of this record had a rubber stamped cover, titled SHEA STADIUM LIVE STEREO, in red, blue or black ink, and the label was similar but with a different font.
+Some copies with the rubber stamp in black ink had in addition a mimeographed track-listing on the cover.
 We do not know if this release, much rarer than the one on the stock cover, appeared before or after the more common one.

 INTEREST.
 Thanks to the stock cover used by the bootleggers, this is the first "de-luxe" Beatles bootleg record.
 The version with the stock cover is not particularly rare, but nevertheless quite interesting, ***, the version with the rubber-stamped cover is very rare, ****